Fish Surveys - Minnow Traps

 • Traps should be equipped with ringed versus barbed entry holes to prevent injury to fish

-• Traps should be equipped with a quick-release clip for fast and easy opening
+• Traps should be equipped with a quick-release clip for fast and easy opening and closing

 • Identification